spinnaker/dcd-spec/README.md

   # ...
 ```

-A further note of extensibility, modules can call each other with
+A further note of extensibility, modules can call each other with a 5-depth
-a 5-depth callstack.
-Most use cases will be easily serviced by a
+callstack.
+Most use cases will be easily serviced by a depth of 5, but this
-depth of 5, but this ceiling is arbitrary yet deliberately low.
+ceiling is arbitrary yet deliberately low.

 # injection

-A Configuration can make final mutations to the pipeline graph defined
+A Configuration can make final mutations to the pipeline graph defined in parent
-in parent Templates.
-Stage injection can be done either at a singular
+Templates.
+Stage and module injection can be done either at a singular stage
-stage level, or as a collection of stages via a module.
+level, or as a collection of stages via a module.

 The `inject` stanza can take the following: